 - each stage of a new Local Plan

-The outcomes of HRA have informed the development of the new Local Plan and fed into it's accompanying Sustainability Appraisal.
-A HRA was produced for the new Local Plan Preferred Options Stage in 2013 and Publication Local Plan (Regulation 19) (2018).
-Further updates to this process may also be reported as part of the new Local Plan Examination.
+The outcomes of HRA have informed the development of the Local Plan and fed into its accompanying Sustainability Appraisal.
+A HRA was produced for the Publication Local Plan (Regulation 19) (2018) and updates were produced during the Local Plan Examination.
+These HRA updates can be found in the Local Plan Examination Library.

 A HRA aims to: